Guide to Gay Bars in Kansas City

 There can be different crowds at Sidestreet Bar on the weekends, but it’s usually older white men and a handful of gays in their 20s.
 A lot of people are friendly when you start a conversation — and it’s easy to do.
 But on more than one occasion, I’ve spoken with older men who turn salty, condescending and condemning of younger patrons.
 This is very much a neighborhood bar, and outsiders don’t always feel welcome.

-Drinks are cheap but limited and you can have anything on tap as long as it’s Bud Light.
+Drinks are cheap but limited, and you can have anything on tap as long as it’s Bud Light.
 Grab something and make a beeline out of the claustrophobic indoor bar and for Sidestreet’s patio.
-The area is big, well-modeled and always has open space.
+The area is big, well-modeled, and always has open space.
 I’d go with a friend or two and enjoy a warm night in the open air.

 Go to Sidestreet with a friend for a big, comfortable patio.

-Help other gay travelers.
+Help other travelers find gay bars in Kansas City.
 Pin this post!